-Seismic surveys using OBNs as receivers involve the placement of OBNs on the seafloor.
+Seismic surveys using ocean bottom nodes (OBNs) as receivers involve the placement of OBNs on the seafloor.
 The OBNs are typically placed using a ROV from a node handling vessel.
 After deployment, a source vessel towing an airgun array passes along the receivers.
-The OBNs may remain deployed for a couple of days to several weeks, depending on the survey's design.
-After a survey is completed, the sensors are retrieved by an ROV.
-Each node placement would temporarily affect a small area of the seafloor.
+The OBNs may remain deployed for a